 Bioethanol (ethyl alcohol) can be derived from sugarcane or its by-product, molasses.

-In Australia, some of our sugar milling members produce pure and methylated ethanol to meet the demands of a wide range of applications: the printing industry, cosmetics, toiletries, aerosols, industrial chemicals, household cleaners, pharmaceutical, medical and biological products, food and beverages, flavours and fragrances and surface coatings.
+In Australia, one of our sugar milling members produces pure and methylated ethanol to meet the demands of a wide range of applications: the printing industry, cosmetics, toiletries, aerosols, industrial chemicals, household cleaners, pharmaceutical, medical and biological products, food and beverages, flavours and fragrances and surface coatings.

-Sugar cane railways are a local feature along the Queensland coast.
-The network (610 mm gauge) and rolling stock is owned, operated, upgraded and maintained by sugar mill owners.
+Railway networks that haul sugarcane to mills for crushing are a local feature along the Queensland coast.
+The mill-specific networks (610 mm gauge) and rolling stock are owned, operated, upgraded and maintained by sugar mill owners.